milanaleksic/aleksic.dev/README.md

 Very simple static web site setup using Hugo, with predefined manual Amazon ACM certificate and Amazon S3+CloudFront setup.

 No dependencies except Docker.

+This covers not only the milanaleksic.net but also the new aleksic.dev and milan.aleksic.dev sites.